CamsAvis/Remi-OSC-App/README.md

 2. Place the executable into the directory of your choosing
 3. Run the executale
 4. Launch VRChat and wear a [Compatible Avatar]()

-**Note: Running the executable will generate a new `avatar_state.json` file that will then be utilized by the system**

 ## License
 This software is available as-is under the [MIT License](https://mit-license.org/) - see [LICENSE](https://github.com/CamsAvis/OSC-AvatarStateSaver/blob/main/LICENSE) for more information.